Juggernaut9434/Postman-Examples/newman-npm-script.md

 # Newman NPM Script

-The abstract view of it is best described as running newman as a node package then passing in environment variables from the script command which are parsed in by command line.
+The abstract view of it is best described as
+1. running newman as a node package
+1. passing in environment variables from the script command
+ 	- which are parsed in by command line.

+This is made as a template and __not__ to be copy pasted and downloaded.

 It is important to keep the literals in **single quotes** and variable strings